Best deals of October Prime Day under $100

 Greenworks 1,500 Pounds Per Square Inch, 1.2 Gallons Per Minute Pressure Washer 20% OFF

-This Greenworks pressure washer is on sale just in time for all of your summertime outdoor cleanup projects.
+This Greenworks pressure washer is ideal for all of your outdoor cleanup projects.
 It delivers powerful bursts of water and comes with a soap applicator for whisking away dirt.
 It’s emission-free and offers a 35-foot power cord and a 20-foot hose for a long reach.

 Wavytalk Professional Ionic Hair Dryer 28% OFF + $7 COUPON